SleepingFox8/AM-TravelBot/README.md

 These paths are green and indicate a normal path that a bot can walk on.
 By sprinting on these paths, players can travel up to 5.6 m/s.

 ### Iceroad
-These paths are blue and indicate a packed ice floor with a 2 block high ceiling.
+These paths are blue and indicate a packed ice floor WITH a 2 block high ceiling.
 By sprint jumping on these paths, players can travel up to 16.9 m/s.

+### Roofless Iceroad
+These paths are light-blue and indicate a packed ice floor WITHOUT a 2 block high ceiling.
+By sprint jumping on these paths, players can travel up to 9.23 m/s.

 ### Rail
 These paths are grey and indicate a minecart rail line.
 This path type is currently used for analytics rather than a different method of travel.
 As such, these are traveled in the same manner as normal paths.